vmware-tanzu/pinniped/proposals/1125_dynamic-supervisor-oidc-clients/README.md

 simply return the number of existing client secrets via the `.status.totalClientSecrets` field (this same information is available via the `.status.totalClientSecrets` field of the `OIDCClient` resource).

+A dynamic client with many client secrets will be slower to authenticate (especially slow when failing to authenticate), since each hashed secret must be tried in sequence until one works, and the cost of trying each is relatively high.
+Administrators should take care to remember to come back to use this endpoint again to revoke the old client secrets once they are not needed anymore.

 An admin would interact with this API by using standard `kubectl` commands:

 ```yaml